-All art © Estate of David Smith/Licensed by VAGA, New York, NY

-When J. D. Hatch, director of the Albany (New York) Institute of History and Art, wrote to David Smith on 6 May 1942 to express his interest in exhibiting the Medals for Dishonor (1936-1940), he offered no indication that he was concerned one way or another with the political content of the series.
-His interest seems to have been stimulated by the opportunity to display recent work by a regional artist of rising reputation.
+All art © Estate of David Smith/Licensed by VAGA, New York, NY was concerned one way or another with the political content of the series.1 His interest seems to have been stimulated by the opportunity to display recent work by a regional artist of rising reputation.
 But for Smith, a committed leftist as well as an avant-garde artist, Hatch's invitation struck at the heart of issues that had consumed him for several months: the meanings conveyed by these fifteen low-relief medallions in the midst of the United States of America's (USA) involvement in World War II, and how the series could function in a political environment different from the one in which it had been produced.